Adolescence Education & Students with Disabilities 7-12 Generalist

 The Adolescence Education program leads to initial certification in the major for grades 7-12 with an extension for grades 5-6.
 Our comprehensive programs emphasize practical, hands-on learning including field experiences in area classrooms where students observe, participate and refine effective teaching methods.

 - Teaching content to students with disabilities

 - Training in Identification and Reporting of Child Abuse and Maltreatment

 - Training in School Violence Prevention and Intervention.

 Students pursuing dual certification must complete 150 hours of fieldwork, called observation-participation experience (OPE).

 Please refer to the Teacher Education Department for a comprehensive list of requirements for the degree.

 The undergraduate program leads to initial teaching certification in one of the following subject areas

-The Adolescence Education program requires a total of 124-144 semester hours, including the following: General Education (37-52 semester hours) Pedagogical Core Courses (41 semester hours) Content Core Courses (35-54 semester hours) for more information about content area see individual program pages.
+The Adolescence Education program requires a total of 124-144 semester hours, including the following: General Education (37-52 semester hours) Pedagogical Core Courses (41 semester hours) Content Core Courses (35-54 semester hours).
+To see the course check sheet, click here.